 FARMING JUNGLERS IN LEAGUE OF LEGENDS

-Farming junglers are the ones who prefer to farm, counter jungle and maintain control of drake.
-Even though you are playing a farming jungler, this doesn’t mean that you cannot gank or help your team mates while they are laning.
+Farming junglers are the ones who prefer to farm, mostly they are tanks, that perfectly initiate combat in the mid and late game.
+Even though you are playing a farming jungler, this doesn’t mean that you cannot gank or help your teammates while they are laning.

-For example, some farming junglers are Nunu, Nocturne and Master Yi.
+For example, some farming junglers are Nunu, Nautilus, and Shyvana.
 Even though all of them have decent ganking abilities, their ganks are less effective than other junglers’ ganks.

 GANKING JUNGLERS IN LEAGUE OF LEGENDS